idealogica/lavanda/readme.md

 ```php
 public static function getName()
 ```
-Gets model name to diplay in UI.
+Returns model name to diplay in UI.

 ##### Model::getPluralName
 ```php
 public static function getPluralName()
 ```
-Gets model plural name to diplay in UI.
+Returns model plural name to diplay in UI.
 For English language it's not neccessary to overrirde this method.

 ##### Model::hasController